-To continually meet our high standards, we have a Quality Assurance team of highly trained experts and work closely with both our buyers and suppliers to ensure all products consistently meet these standards.
-We personally test and consider aspects like design, fit, make and use of each product to ensure that the expectations of our customers are met long after purchase.
+To continually meet our high standards, we have a Quality Assurance team of highly trained experts and work closely with both our buyers and suppliers to ensure all safety, design, fit, make and use of each product to ensure that the expectations of our customers are met long after purchase.

-We know how many loads of laundry you go through, so to make it a little easier we also test all fabrics to ensure they meet requirements for durability with washing and care – including printed fabrics.
+We know how many loads of laundry you go through, so to make it a little easier we also test all fabrics to ensure they meet requirements for durability, shrinkage, colour fasten, with washing and care – including printed fabrics.
 All products are tested in accredited laboratories to the relevant Australian and international standards.

 We work around the clock to ensure quality remains consistent, with ongoing staff feedback, long-term supplier relationships and monthly store visits.
-Best&Less is committed to providing the best for your family.
+Best&Less is committed to , with twice twice the quality at half the price.

 Our strict policies have assured our reputable safety record